 We have compared our work with PSO optimisation results using same availability of resources and number of virtual machines.
 The developed MATLAB script is dynamic so that any number of virtual machines and resources can be optimised to reduce energy consumption in cloud data centre.
-This depends upon the Euclidean distance in between VM and host.Table 2Shows the input parameters used for energy picked from [6].
+This depends upon the Euclidean distance in between VM and host.Table 2Shows the input parameters used for energy minimisation in cloud computing data centre, these values are picked from [6].